R1kM/Pathfinder/README.md

 If Z3 can't be found, make sure that LD_LIBRARY_PATH contains the Pathfinder/jpf-symbc/lib directory.

 Symbolic execution of primitive types arrays is under test.
+Symbolic execution of objects is under test.
-Symbolic execution of objects is planned.
+Symbolic execution of float arrays is planned.